 Google the above question and be prepared for a merry-go-round of answers and opinions across forums and blogs.
 It is not the intent of this article to find fault with anyone or incite riots ;-).
 It is, hopefully, to provide some clarity, which is not so easy, seeing as Nikon itself changed its position from "NO, ABSOLUTELY NOT!!", and "DO IT AT YOUR OWN RISK.
 WE are NOT responsible for any damage that may occur"...to "alright, it's okay, if you must".
 Logically, this raises doubts and questions, questions that I wondered about when I purchased my own F4.
 Why did Nikon change its position?
 What, if any, risk would I be taking by using lithiums in mine?
 This article is the result of my investigation of this issue.
 The conclusion I came to may or may not sound reasonable to you.
 I hope it will be of some help to someone :-).

-$200 - $300 USD.
-That's all it takes to have one of these beauties for your own nowadays (2019).
+$250 - $350 USD.
+That's what it takes to have one of these beauties for your own nowadays (2020).
 For those of us who couldn't afford to own a pro-level camera back when the F3 & F4 were current, now is a golden opportunity to obtain a little slice of photographic history that is as usable as ever.
 If you have ever picked up one after holding a consumer-level body, there is simply no comparison (Yeah, they are that solid & heavy!
 Especially the F4! :-)).
-With both available in roughly the same price range, (excluding the many limited-production F3 models) it comes down to the attributes most important to you, the individual photographer, when making a choice between the two (if you can't have both, that is ;-)).
+Even with F3 values rising again (and at a faster rate than the F4's), it still comes down to the attributes most important to you, the individual photographer, when making a choice between the two (if you can't have both, that is ;-)).
 It is the objective of this article to clearly delineate the differences between the F3 and F4 that could influence your decision-making process.
 So here we go...

 In 1976, Nikon found itself at a crossroads with its F-series of professional bodies.
 The F2 was at the peak of its domination of the market, with 125,000 sold in that year, the greatest annual total achieved by a single F model ever.
 Compare that to 36,000 Canon F-1s and around 8,000 Minolta XK/-1/Ms and clearly Nikon was sitting pretty with the mighty, mechanical F2.
 The problem was in coming up with its successor, the F3.